International Programmes 2025/2026

 Description/content

-The ever-accelerating technological progress of today's society requires engineers and scientists that are perfectly equipped with thorough knowledge of natural and materials sciences and who are highly skilled in programming and simulation techniques as well as in data handling and data analysis.
+The ever-accelerating technological progress of today's society requires engineers and scientists to be perfectly equipped with thorough knowledge of natural and materials sciences and to be highly skilled in programming and simulation techniques as well as in data handling and data analysis.

 These "Computational Materials Scientists" will become key players in industrial R&D efforts; they will shape scientific and engineering research focusing on the design, processing and application of novel high-tech materials with superior mechanical, thermodynamic, and electronic properties.